Have you ever felt like you really wanted to make a difference to the world?

-Naz and Leah — founders of www.RYPL.net (read ‘ripple.net’) — were incredible facilitators.
+Naz and Leah — founders of www.RYPL.com (read ‘ripple.com’) — were incredible facilitators.
 They set the tone for an epic event with their warmth and generosity which was evident in every word and gesture.
 The rest of the team that worked invisibly in the background created an environment of trust and integrity that led to open and honest exchanges between all of the 30+ participants.

 The tickets to the event were “Pay What you Want” which made it accessible to anyone who chose to act on their calling.
 This meant that even those who could only afford a modest entry fee, had the opportunity to give back in other ways.
 They could offer their time, their spirit and their enthusiasm.
 This is what made the event so special.